VibsWorld/POCs/Databases/MartenPlayground/Readme.md

 We use a session (`LightweightSession`) to interact with the database. *This pattern is similar to an EF Core DbContext or a NHibernate session*.
 The session is a unit of work; we save changes at the end (which wraps everything in a DB transaction).Calling `Store`(user) tells Marten to stage that document for saving. `SaveChangesAsync()` actually **commits** it to PostgreSQL.

-However, one **drawback** of the document-only approach is that we lose the historical changes.
-Each update overwrites the previous state.
-If we later want to know when a shipment was picked up or delivered, we have those timestamps, but what if we need more detail or want an audit trail?
-We might log or archive old versions, but that gets complex. ***This is where [event sourcing comes in](https://martendb.io/tutorials/evolve-to-event-sourcing.html)***.
-Instead of just storing the final state, we capture each state change as an event.

 **Example 2** *(More Advanced that involves to and fro operation)*
 ```csharp
 var customer = new Customer